Chrisgreatstar/recommendation/README.md

 |  element-wise Alternative Least Squares (eALS) |       1       |      0      |

 ### Recommendation with sequential feedback
 Take user-interacted items sorted by time sequence as input and evaluated by Ranking-Oriented Evaluation Metrics.
-See code example: [Factorizing Personalized Markov Chains](https://github.com/Chrisgreatstar/recommendation/blob/main/Recommendation%20with%20sequential%20feedback/Factorizing%20Personalized%20Markov%20Chains/implement.py)

 State of understanding and implementation of slides regarding this subject: